death toll 73,066

-The Sarkha Project documents open-source evidence of mass destruction, starvation, and violations of international humanitarian law—preserving truth through verified documentation and legal analysis.
+The Sarkha Project creates evidence packages for legal proceedings of open-source evidence of mass destruction, starvation, and violations of international humanitarian law—preserving truth through verified documentation and legal analysis.

 What is the Sarkha Project?